michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0064.md

 - v: express a threat either by an utterance or a gesture
 - v: act in a threatening manner
 ### Family
-menace: menaced, menaces, menacing+;menacing: menacingly
+- menace: menaced, menaces, menacing+
+- menacing: menacingly
 ### Examples
 - In time Roosevelt was able to stem the economic bloodbath, but only to be confronted by the Nazi menace overrunning Europe.
 - There was an encouraging moment for City when Silva provided some menace with a run through the Liverpool defense before firing just wide of Mignolet.